 1. TNWs and Adjacent Wetlands.
-Check all that apply and provide size estimates in review area: ☐ TNWs: linear feet width (ft), Or, acres. ☐ Wetlands adjacent to TNWs: acres.
+Check all that apply and provide size estimates in review area: TNWs: linear feet width (ft), Or, acres.
+Wetlands adjacent to TNWs: acres.
 2. RPWs that flow directly or indirectly into TNWs. ☐ Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
-Provide data and rationale indicating that tributary is perennial: Two ditches, Proctor Dich and an unnamed ditch, carry water through the project site.
-The water flowing in the ditches originates from perennial springs east of the project.
-Both ditches continue an uniterupted flow under the I-15 freeway to Utah Lake, a TNW.
-Utah Lake is approximately 1 mile from the project site. ☐ Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
+Provide data and rationale indicating that tributary is perennial: Cebolla creek is a major tributary to the Gunnison River and has year round flow ☐ Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
 Data supporting this conclusion is provided at Section III.B.
-Provide rationale indicating that tributary flows seasonally: Provide estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: 3856 linear feet 5 width (ft).
+Provide rationale indicating that tributary flows seasonally: Provide estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: linear feet width (ft).
 Other non-wetland waters: acres.
 Identify type(s) of waters: .
-3. Non-RPWs 8 that flow directly or indirectly into TNWs. ☐ Waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus with a TNW is jurisdictional.
+3. Non-RPWs 8 that flow directly or indirectly into TNWs.
+Waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus with a TNW is jurisdictional.
 Data supporting this conclusion is provided at Section III.C.
-Provide estimates for jurisdictional waters within the review area (check all that apply): ☐ Tributary waters: linear feet width (ft).
+Provide estimates for jurisdictional waters within the review area (check all that apply): Tributary waters: linear feet width (ft).
 Other non-wetland waters: acres.
+Identify type(s) of waters: .